 b.
-The Group is required to observe the Provider Liability Limitation Law.
+The Group is required to observe the Provider Responsibility Law.
 Depending on any changes, the Group's business could be restricted.

-Since May 2002, the Law Concerning the Limits of Liability for Damages of Specified Telecommunications Service Providers and the Right to Request Disclosure of Identification Information of the Senders (Provider Liability Limitation Law) has been in force.
+Since May 2002, the Law Regarding Limitations on the Liability of Providers of Specified Electronics Communications Services and Regarding Privacy of User Information (Provider Responsibility Law) has been in force.
 However, this law only clarifies the scope of liability for illegal behavior previously provided by civil law and does not increase the liability of businesses that act as intermediates in distributing information via the Internet.
 Nevertheless, the passage of a new law could lead to a social consensus in support of requiring greater responsibility of information distribution intermediates.
 The Group's business could be restricted owing to the introduction of new laws or the implementation of rules on self-regulation.

 c.
-The Group is required to observe the Telecommunications Business Law.
+The Group is required to observe the Telecommunication Business Law.
 Depending on any changes, the Group's business could be restricted.

-The Group is required to observe the Telecommunications Business Law and related ordinances enforced by relevant government divisions to operate Internet-based information communication services.
+The Group is required to observe the Telecommunication Business Law and related ordinances enforced by relevant government divisions to operate Internet-based information communication services.
 Changes to this law and related ordinances could restrict the Group's business.

 d.
-The established Law on the Improvement of the Environment for the Safe and Secure Use of the Internet by Children affect development of the Internet industry.
+The established Internet Regulation Law for Young People may affect development of the Internet industry.

 Since its establishment, the Group has conducted a variety of measures to contribute to the sound development of the Internet, and has taken steps to protect minors from harmful information, such as the operation of Yahoo!
 Kids and the introduction of Yahoo!
 Safety Net.
-In June 2008, the government passed the Bill on the Improvement of the Environment for the Safe and Secure Use of the Internet by Children.
+In June 2008, the government passed a bill concerning the improvement of environment where young people can use the Internet safely and securely.
 Judging from the provisions of that law, the Group expects that the law will have only a minor impact upon its business.
 Nevertheless, the law created many issues, such as restrictions on freedom of expression or inhibition of filtering development, that could impact the development of the Internet industry in Japan.
 Consequently, the Group's performance could be affected.